 Jillian Finkelstein, Development and Communications Specialist, is responsible for managing Moving Traditions’ annual giving program and supports the organization’s communications and marketing work.
 Jill has worked as a marketing professional for several Jewish organizations, including Lilith Magazine, Jewish Federation of Greater Philadelphia, Jewish Publication Society, and Nextbook, and also served as a religious school teacher.
 She has a BA in Psychology and Women’s Studies, with a concentration in Women in the Global Perspective, and a minor in Jewish Studies from the University of Delaware.

-Sarah Fox, National Program Manager, promotes program work in Philadelphia and nationally, manages logistics for Training Conferences, and manages curriculum design work.
-Fox has worked in the Jewish community in Canada and the US for 20 years, as a chaplain and Hillel Director, and then as a synagogue Executive Director.
+Sarah Fox, National Program Manager, promotes program work in Philadelphia and nationally, and manages Training Conferences and program projects at Moving Traditions.
+Prior to Moving Traditions, Sarah worked with the Jewish community in Canada and the US as a chaplain and Hillel Director, and then as a synagogue Executive Director.
 Sarah actively participates in all aspects of Jewish life, from reading Torah to teaching Hebrew School, and holds a BA Honours in Religious Studies and Music from the University of Saskatchewan.
 Sarah lives in Abington, PA with her family.

 Stephanie Freedman, Manager of Recruitment and Mentoring, oversees the experience of our adult mentors and ensures they have the resources necessary to meet Moving Traditions’ educational goals.
 Previously, Stephanie managed the development and implementation of training for a mission-driven technology company that helps people access income supports and financial wellness services, as well as for a broad-based media company serving business and education professionals.
 A health and wellness enthusiast, Stephanie has a BA in English Literature from the University of Pittsburgh.
 Stephanie lives in Bucks County, PA with her family.

 Lisa Gersten, Chief of External Relations, is responsible for managing and developing key stakeholder relationships including major individual and institutional funders.
 Prior to Moving Traditions, Lisa worked as an Assistant District Attorney, senior policy specialist, and most recently spent 11 years as a Senior Vice President of Business Development and Strategic Planning in the legal services industry.
 An avid theatergoer, Gersten received her B.A. from Barnard College and holds a J.D. from Columbia Law School.
 Lisa lives in New York City with her husband and three daughters.